The artwork on this note card was created by 5768 WRJ Art Calendar artist Césan d’Ornellas Levine.

 Registration for the 2016-17 Shallat Rabbinic Program and Retreat is now open through November 4th, 2016.

-The Shallat Rabbinic Program and Retreat will take place at the Doubletree at DFW in Dallas, TX on December 4- 5, 2016.
+The Shallat Rabbinic Transition Program and Retreat will take place at the Doubletree at DFW in Dallas, TX on December 4- 5, 2016.

-From recent attendees:
+From past attendees: